 In the darkened womb of the round, earthen chamber, its center altar lit by a lone white taper candle, I sat quietly on my mat.
 Outside, unseen by me but their energy omnipresent, the tall trees stood sentinel, whispering stories and songs of the ages at the edge of a restless, dark sea.

 I had driven north to the coastal redwoods to attend a healing retreat, and now I rested in the great kiva, a thirty-foot wide ceremonial room dug into the earth, with more than a dozen other people sitting quietly.
 As part of preparing for the event, we had been asked to carefully consider our intentions, and among several key pieces that I wished to examine on this journey were my notions of success and failure.

-The bare, dirt walls encircling us were studded with small alcoves, each niche holding a candle, nearly a hundred in all.
-Other than a round skylight twenty feet above, an eye of violet sky, already sparkling with a few diamonds of stars, the candles’ flickering light provided the only illumination in the great room.
+The bare, dirt walls encircling us were studded with small alcoves, each niche holding a candle, more than fifty at least.
+Other than a round skylight twenty feet above, an eye of violet sky, already sparkling with a few diamonds of stars, the candles provided the only illumination in the great room.
 Sitting upright, legs crossed, I silently scanned the circle of unfamiliar faces, perceiving some of them as burdened with the weight of sorrows, others looking peaceful and joyous; each on his or her own quest for healing.